MuheebN/rn-assignment2-ID-11340961/README.md

 **Description:**

-In this project, I modified the `App.js` file to change the background color to aqua, display the text "My name is MuheebN", increase the font size to 24, and make the name "MuheebN" bold.
+In this project, I modified the `App.js` file to change the background color to aqua, display the text "My name is Muheeb Nuaku", increase the font size to 24, and make the name "Muheeb Nuaku" bold.

 **Student ID:**
 11340961